Theo-Springer/Theo-Springer/README.md

 # 👋 About Me:

-- 🎮 I'm currently working on game and web projects.
+- I'm currently working on game and some projects.
-- 🌍 I'm currently learning advanced web and cloud technologies.

 # 💻 Tech Stack: